5and5/BO1-FirstRooms/README.md

 * Death machine removed

 ### Call of the Dead
-* Players start on second floor of power boat (m16)
+* Players start on the second floor of power boat (m16)
 * Added grenade wall buy
 * Death machine removed